Skip to main navigation Skip to search Skip to main content

 I hold a position as full professor in The teaching and Learning of Swedish, and Reader in General linguistics.
 I lead the new research environment LiLL (Learning in Language and Literature), and I am also the subject representative for the subject Swedish.

-My research interest include on language development through the lifespan, and is particularly focused on language production and cognitive aspects of writing: How does a text come into being?
-Does this differ between writers of different ages, and with different experience?
+I earned my PhD at Lund University in 2009 in the subject of General linguistics with the thesis "Developmental Aspects of Text Production in Writing and Speech", which describes how writing and speaking develop during the school years and into adulthood, how late language development can be understood and how linguistic proficiency in different modalities affect each other.
+My research interests include the relationship between written and spoken language from a developmental perspective, from a psycholinguistic and cognitive perspective.
+Central questions in my research are about how a text is created and what a writer engages in during the writing of a text.
+Does this behaviour differ between writers of different ages, and with different experiences?
 And are there similarities and differences between writing and speaking?
-Over the years, I have been involved in many research projects that have investigated these issues.
-I have further been engaged in developing research method, including investigating writing, for example using the keylogging program ScriptLog, which has also been combined with eye movement measurement.
-Another interest is research infrastructure, which I have been involved in in various ways, for example as deputy director at Lund University's Humanities Laboratory 2018–2021.
+Over the years, I have been involved in several research projects that have investigated these issues.
+I have further been interested in in method development for investing writing processes, e.g. with the help of the keylogging program ScriptLog, which has also been combined with eye movement measurement.
+Another interest is research infrastructure, which I have been involved in in various ways, including as deputy director of Lund University's Humanities Laboratory 2018–2021.

 My research focuses on language production, language development and writing and is characterized by interdisciplinary collaboration and methodological interest.